-As governments are trying to boost the low carbon growth with a green recovery it’s quite important to get businesses on board as well.
+As governments are trying to boost the low carbon growth with a green recovery, it’s quite important to get businesses on board as well.
 Carbon Clean is trying to help heavy industry by offering technology that is both affordable and efficient at scale.
 CCUS is the only way you can decarbonise heavy industry profitably and sustainably.
-So if you don’t want them to go back to business as usual you must incentivise them.
-One of the ways to decarbonise heavy industry is by CCUS technology, which is carbon capture, utilisation and storage.
+So if you don’t want them to go back to business as usual, you must incentivise them.
+One of the ways to decarbonise heavy industry is with CCUS technology, which is carbon capture, utilisation and storage.
 As for the International Energy Agency (IEA), there is a requirement for over 2,000 facilities to achieve decarbonisation within the industrial space by 2050.
 This is all about protecting the jobs in the existing industry space, but even better, this could potentially create over 100,000 new jobs.

 How can the hard to abate industries aim for a green recovery?